2024年10月14日月曜日

 Looking at recent movements

-Last week's NYDow's weekly chart was a negative line.
-The daily chart is above the 200-day line and the clouds of the Ichimoku Kinko Hyo.
-The NASDAQ has a negative weekly line.
-The daily price is above the 200-day line and the Ichimoku cloud.
-This week, we will focus on whether or not the NY Dow can return above the 25-day line.
+The weekly leg of the NYDow was positive last week.
+The daily chart is above the 200-day line and above the clouds of the Ichimoku Chart.
+The NASDAQ's weekly leg was negative last week.
+The daily chart is above the 200-day line and within the equilibrium cloud.
+This week, the focus will be on whether or not the NY Dow can keep above the 25-day line.

-As a result of the announcement of quarterly financial results, the forecasted ROE of the Nikkei 225 indexes came in at +9.0%, an improvement of 0.2 percentage points from three months ago.
-Profit growth was +11.5%, an improvement of +3.1 percentage points from three months ago.
+As a result of the earnings announcements, the forecasted ROE for the Nikkei 225 index came in at +8.8%, a deterioration of 0.1 percentage points from three months ago.
+The profit growth rate was +2.1%, an improvement of 1.8 percentage points from three months ago.

-The U.S. long-term interest rate fell and the interest rate differential between the U.S. and Japan narrowed from 3.58 to 3.35, moving the U.S. dollar against the yen in the range of ¥150 to ¥146.
-The dollar index fell -1.10% for the week.
+U.S. long-term interest rates rose and the interest rate differential between the U.S. and Japan narrowed from 2.92 to 3.02, moving the yen against the dollar in the range of ¥143 to ¥146.
+The dollar index rose +1.05% for the week.

-The fourth week of February was likely overbought, the first week of March was likely oversold, and this week is expected to be oversold.
-Of the five points last week, and were bearish. ①②③⑤ are expected to have an impact.
+The third week of August was likely oversold, the fourth week of August was likely overbought, and this week is expected to be overbought.
+Of the five points last week, was bullish.

 [Technical viewpoint]

-From a technical perspective, the Japanese market is overvalued by 5.6 point in the medium to long term in terms of the difference in 200-day divergence from the NASDAQ (about 2220 yen when converted to the Nikkei 225).
-On the other hand, the difference in the 200-day divergence from the NYDow is 9.7 points (about 3850 yen in terms of the Nikkei average) overvalued in the medium to long term.
+Looking at the Japanese market from a technical perspective, it is undervalued by 5.3 points in the medium to long term in terms of the difference in the 200-day divergence rate from the NASDAQ (about 2,050 yen when converted to the Nikkei 225).
+On the other hand, the difference in the 200-day divergence from the NYDow is undervalued by 4.0 points in the medium to long term (about 1,550 yen when calculated for the Nikkei 225).

-The Japanese market turned overvalued relative to the U.S. market.
-The VIX, a measure of U.S. market volatility, declined to a weekly low of 13.1.
-The Nikkei VI rose to 20.7 for the week.
-The U.S. market is optimistic and the Japanese market is quite optimistic.
+Japanese markets remain weak against the NY Dow and NASDAQ.
+The VIX, a measure of U.S. market volatility, declined to a weekly low of 15.0.
+The Nikkei VI declined to a weekly low of 21.3.
+The U.S. market is optimistic and the Japanese market is volatile.

-In the U.S. market, the NYDow is below the 9-day line and the 25-day line and above the 200-day line.
-It is above Ichimoku Chart cloud.
+In the U.S. market, the NYDow is above the 9-day, and 25-day lines, and 200-day line.
+It is above the Ichimoku Chart cloud.

-The NASDAQ is below the 9-day line and above the 25-day line and the 200-day line.
-It is above the Ichimoku Kinko's cloud.
+The NASDAQ is below the 9-day, and above 25-day lines, and 200-day line.
+The NASDAQ is within the Ichimoku Chart cloud.

-This is a " yellow light" in the short term and a "green light" in the medium term.
+This is a “yellow signal” in the short term and a “yellow signal” in the medium term.

 [Outlook for this week]

-Looking at the U.S. market from a fundamental perspective, concerns about a global economic slowdown due to the spread of the new coronavirus have receded, but risk factors include inflation and rising interest rates due to the Russia-Ukraine war and economic slowdown due to energy shortages and deteriorating political conditions in the EU, U.S.-China trade friction, financial market turmoil caused by the bursting of the Chinese real estate bubble and credit contraction, and geopolitical risks in the Middle East and East Asia.
+Looking at the U.S. market in terms of fundamentals, we are aware of concerns of a recession in the near term.
+Other risk factors include inflation and rising interest rates due to the Russia-Ukraine war, economic recession due to energy shortages and deteriorating political conditions in the EU, U.S.-China trade friction, financial market turmoil caused by the bursting of China's real estate bubble and credit crunch, and expanding geopolitical risks in the Middle East.

 Recent LIBOR rates have been on the rise, and we continue to be wary of a resurgence of financial instability.

-Last week, the Nikkei 225 fell below its assumed range.
-The upside was about 160 yen below the assumed line and the downside was about 120 yen below the assumed line.
+Last week, the Nikkei 225 remained within the assumed range.
+The upper price was about 1950 yen below our assumption and the lower price was about 600 yen above the assumed line.

-This week, the Nikkei 225 is expected to move between the Bollinger Band +1σ (currently around 39670 yen) on the upside and the 25-day line (currently around 38300 yen) on the downside.
+This week, the Nikkei 225 is expected to move between the Bollinger Band +2σ (currently around 40630 yen) on the upside and the 25-day line (currently around 37120 yen) on the downside.